mstade/markette/spec/infrastructure.md

 Common Infrastructure
 =====================

 PHML as a specification relies upon other technologies.
-In no particular order, this section discusses them
+This section discussed them, in no particular order.

 Unicode
 -------